Controlled Foreign Company

 A worm's eye view of a black and white skyscraper, representing the concept of controlled foreign company.

-The Active Income Test is a significant component of Australia’s Controlled Foreign Company rules.
-It provides an exemption from accruals taxation for certain income earned by a CFC, which would otherwise be attributed to Australian resident shareholders.
+The Active Income Test provides an exemption from accruals taxation for certain income earned by a CFC, which would otherwise be attributed to Australian resident shareholders.

 This exemption is especially important for Australian enterprises engaged in legitimate business activities in unlisted countries.

-To qualify for the Active Income Test, a CFC must meet the following essential conditions:
+To qualify for the Active Income Test, a CFC must meet the following conditions:

 • Existence and Residency: The CFC must be in existence at the end of its statutory accounting period, which is typically a 12-month period ending on June 30th.
 Additionally, it must be a resident of either a listed or an unlisted country throughout its accounting period.